rm888888/chromium/chrome/installer/mac/signing/README.md

 The `--disable-packaging` flag skips the creation of DMG and PKG files, which speeds up the signing process when one is only interested in a signed .app bundle.
-The `--development` flag skips over code signing requirements and checks that do not work without the official Google signing identity, and it injects the `com.apple.security.get-task-allow` that lets the app be debugged.
+The `--development` flag skips over code signing requirements and checks that do not work without the official Google signing identity.

 ## The Installer Identity